ALL BLOG POSTS →

 What Is Medical Gaslighting?

 Medical gaslighting is an extremely real, harmful, and ugly reality of the medical system both within the U.S. and abroad.
+But, what is medical gaslighting?
 Essentially, it refers to the way women are systemically misdiagnosed, under-researched, and dismissed by researchers, physicians, and medical staff when they raise health concerns.
 Clearly, this is unacceptable and should not be normalized.
 However, since this phenomenon is well-documented and unquestionably an unfair reality that women (particularly women of color) must face, it is worth understanding and exploring.

 In this article, we’ll dive into the roots of medical gaslighting (spoiler: it begins with sexism and racism), as well as the essential signs to watch out for so you can recognize medical gaslighting if and when it happens to you.
 From there we will dive into tangible ways you can simultaneously advocate for yourself and protect your mental health while navigating the healthcare system.
 Let’s dive in.